theo-armour/theo-armour.github.io/snippets/new-tab/README.md

 ## To Do

-* 2019-02-18 ~ Use details elements to reduce need for scrolling
+* 2019-02-19 ~ Able to edit and update on Chromebook
 * 2019-02-18 ~ Place or link to area to keep bookmarks temporarily
-* 2019-02-18 ~ Make better fit on Pixel
 * 2016-12-07 ~ Add save to file ~ no github api calls
 * Wants re-building as an extension

 ## Change Log

+### 2019-02-19

+* Add more links
+* Work on CSS
+* Add thesaurus input

+Done
+* 2019-02-18 ~ Make better fit on Pixel
+* 2019-02-18 ~ Use details elements to reduce need for scrolling

 ### 2019-02-18 ~